jayshozie/ceng240/notes4newbies/W03-intro-to-python.md

 strings'.
 There are 2 main types of data you need to know about: Basic and Container.

+I will give you small assignments at the end of every markdown from now on.
+You can find the answers to them in the [answers](./answers) directory.
+I recommend you to work on them yourself until you are absolutely sure that you cannot do them, and then looking at the answers.
+This way you will actually try to learn how things work.

 P.S: In Python, to assign a value (it can be anything) to a variable, you don't need to specify which type it should be.
 Python does its best to understand what you mean, and stores it itself.